roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-02 ****** bysadkins116© Sandy jumped and quickly removed her clothes and apologized to the dominating young Mistresses.
+Sandy jumped and quickly removed her clothes and apologized to the dominating young Mistresses.
 Anita then walked over to Sandy and stroked her ass, admiring the red splotches still marking the white skin.
 Sandy cringed as any touch sent pain through her ass and straight to her cunt.
 Susanna then sat at Sandy's desk and ordered the slut to crawl over and lick her cunt as she was given her instructions.

  Sandy quickly dropped to her knees and crawled between the young woman's legs to pleasure her.
 As Sandy started to lick Susanna cunt, she pushed her tongue into her ass and probed her depths.
 When she moved up to flick her tongue over her clit Susanna started to moan as Sandy's tongue was working its magic.
 Anita meanwhile pulled a thin Rain and shine coat out of her book bag.
 The coat had all of the buttons removed but had a belt to hold it together and tossed if on Sandy's desk.
 Susanna was now very aroused as her orgasm was approaching.
 She grabbed Sandy's head and ground her face into her cunt.
 Soon she gasped as the climax overwhelmed her senses.
 Sandy sat back on her haunches and waited for further instructions.